stievie/ABx/abai/README.md

 * `Loader`
 * `Registry` to register your own Filters, Conditions and Actions
 * `Agent`
-* Some `Filter`s
+* `Filter`s to add you own filters
 * Some `Condition`s
 * Some `Action`s

-Your game object which should act somehow " intelligent" should have am `Agent` member and in each game update `Agent::Update()` should be called with the time passed since the last call of the `Update()` method on milliseconds.
+Your game object which should act somehow "intelligent" should have am `Agent` member, and in each game update `Agent::Update()` should be called with the time passed since the last call of the `Update()` method in milliseconds.
 Since most game engines uses seconds as floats you must multiply this value by 1000, then you can pass it to the `Update()` method.